 - Give your pet a raw bone if your veterinarian approves of its use.
 These can be purchased at many dog boutique stores and will keep your pet busy for hours.
 They are messy though and are best given in the crate or X-pen.
 Other long-duration, natural chew products include deer or elk antlers, and animal hooves.

 - Teach your dog a new game every few days.
 There are hundreds of things you can do with a dog recovering from surgery that require only use of the eyes, the snout or a single paw.
-There are 80 such games in the Woof it Up, Play & Train Kit which have been tested and perfected with dogs wearing e-collars and those with limited mobility.
+There are 80 such games in the Woof it Up Book which have been tested and perfected with dogs wearing e-collars and those with limited mobility.
 Pick a game and get started!
 Your dog will appreciate having something to do and you’ll appreciate all the things he is learning.

 - If your dog is restricted to his crate 24/7, place novel things in the environment that he can look at.
 Staring at the same walls through the crate will get boring quickly.
 If possible, move the crate every few days to achieve the same purpose.

 - Utilize the dog’s most primal sense- his sense of smell.
 It can be quite enriching for some dogs to be exposed to scents.
 Place a drop of lemon extract on the floor in the same room as the crate (not in the crate please.)
 Change the scent every two or three days by using a drop of lavender, or vanilla.
 A dog’s sense of smell is significantly superior to ours so a single drop of scent placed at least ten feet away from the crate will do the trick.
 You might also consider using a dog appeasing pheromone known as D.A.P.
 This product chemically mimicks the scent of mother’s milk and many dogs find this calming.
 D.A.P. can be purchased in most pet stores.